 Filters have components called filter media which act as a sieve to filter out big waste particles such as fish poop and uneaten food.
 This media also has a huge surface area in which beneficial bacteria will proliferate.

 Beneficial bacteria provide biological filtration.
 Nitrosomonas consume Ammonia and convert it into Nitrites.
-Nitrobacter consume Nitrites and convert into Nitrates which are less toxic to fish.
+Nitrobacter consumes Nitrites and converts into Nitrates which are less toxic to fish.
 Nitrate levels should remain between 20 to 40ppm.
 Water changes reduce nitrate levels.

 If you live in a country with a tropical climate then you can skip this part.